 This is the total number of LUTs used as Distributed Select RAM components.
-For Virtex-II devices, one 16 x 1 synchronous RAM is equivalent to one LUT, and one 16 x 1 dual-port RAM is equivalent to two LUTs (split between two slices).
+For Virtex devices, one 16 x 1 synchronous RAM is equivalent to one LUT, and one 16 x 1 dual-port RAM is equivalent to two LUTs.